 The final reason to choose solar over gas is that your neighbors will thank you for it.
 One of the problems with gas models is that they are noisy and smelly.
 Neighbors don’t want to be listening to the sound or breathing in fumes all day.
 Solar generators don’t emit these fumes and are much quieter.

 What Are The Potential Problems Of Bringing In Solar Power For An Emergency?

 The main issue is finding a solar set up that meets all the needs of the family home.
 Solar systems are becoming more accessible and affordable.
 This means that more families can use solar in the blackout.
 However, there will be limits on the number of appliances they can handle.
 The stronger and bigger the system, the better the chance of running the entire home.
-At the same time, these bigger, effective system can be costly.
+At the same time, these bigger, effective systems can be costly.